Frank Capra: Personal life

+Family

 Capra married actress Helen Howell in 1923.
-They divorced in 1928.
+The two divorced in 1928.
 He married Lucille Warner in 1932, with whom he had a daughter and three sons, one of whom, Johnny, died at age 3 following a tonsillectomy.

 Capra was four times president of the Academy of Motion Picture Arts and Sciences and three times president of the Directors Guild of America, which he helped found.
 Under his presidency, he worked to give directors more artistic control of their films.
 During his career as a director, he retained an early ambition to teach science, and after his career declined in the 1950s, he made educational television films related to science subjects.

 Physically, Capra was short, stocky, and vigorous, and enjoyed outdoor activities, such as hunting, fishing, and mountain climbing.
 In his later years, he spent time writing short stories and songs, along with playing guitar.
 He collected fine and rare books during the 1930s and 1940s.
 Six hundred forty items from his "distinguished library" were sold by Parke-Bernet Galleries at auction in New York in April 1949, realizing $68,000 ($ today).

 His son, Frank Capra Jr., was the president of EUE Screen Gems Studios in Wilmington, North Carolina, until his death on December 19, 2007.
 His grandsons, brothers Frank Capra III and Jonathan Capra, have both worked as assistant directors; Frank III worked on the 1995 film The American President, which referred to Frank Capra in the film's dialogue.
-Another son Tom was producer of the Today Show.
+Another son, Tom, was producer of the Today Show.

 Political views

 Capra's political views coalesced in some of his movies, which promoted and celebrated the spirit of American individualism.
-A conservative Republican, Capra railed against Franklin D. Roosevelt during his tenure as governor of New York and opposed his presidency during the years of the Depression.
+A conservative Republican, Capra strongly criticized Franklin D. Roosevelt during his tenure as governor of New York and opposed his presidency during the years of the Depression.
 Capra stood against government intervention during the national economic crisis.
 Nevertheless, the Los Angeles FBI chapter in May 1947 regarded Capra's film It's a Wonderful Life as glorifying "values or institutions judged to be particularly anti-American or pro-Communist."
 Despite Capra personally being a conservative Republican, Robert Riskin, who was Capra's frequent screenplay writer and vital to the plots of many of his films, was a New Deal Democrat.

 In his later years, Capra became a self-described pacifist and was very critical of the Vietnam War.

-Religious views
+Religious beliefs

 Capra wrote in his early adulthood that he was a "Christmas Catholic".
 In his later years, Capra returned to the Catholic Church and described himself as "a Catholic in spirit; one who firmly believes that the anti-moral, the intellectual bigots, and the Mafias of ill will may destroy religion, but they will never conquer the cross".